Daphne bholua: Propagation

 Because cultivated varieties of D bholua flower in winter, they tend not to produce much seed, and the seed has a short period of viability, so must be sown soon after collection, under gentle heat.
 Germination is usually complete within six to eight weeks.
 Plants sown from seed produce their first flowers after three or four years.

-Most cultivars are very difficult to propagate from cutting, being slow to root and to establish: D. bholua f. alba and D. bohlua 'Darjeeling' are reported to be the easiest cultivars to propagate from cuttings.
+Most cultivars are very difficult to propagate from cuttings, being slow to root and to establish: D. bholua f. alba and D. bohlua 'Darjeeling' are reported to be the easiest cultivars to propagate from cuttings.